sergiocasero/kmm_mtls_sample/README.md

 On Android, You'll need to create your own SSLContext and pass it to the client.
 On iOS, You'll need to create a `NSURLCredentials` object and pass it to the client.

+## Why?

+Think about this scenario.
+You have a so large KMM application with a lot of http requests.
+Oauth, login, etc.
+In a call with the backend team, they tell you that they want to enable MTLS for all the endpoints for "the next sprint".

+Ok, You'll reaction will be like... ¿WAAAAAAT?

+Fortunately, Ktor has a way to do this because we always can go to the native layer and do whatever we want.

 ## What is this

 This is just an example about how to use MTLS with Kotlin Multiplatform and ktor.
 It is not a library or a framework, it